alfonsof/azure-java-examples/azurefunctioneventhubevent/README.md

   [INFO] ------------------------------------------------------------------------
   ```

-* Configure in the Function App the connection string for trigger Event Hub.
+* Configure the connection string for trigger Event Hub in the Function App.

   You must configure the connection strings or secrets for trigger, input map to values in the application settings for the Function App when running in Azure.